rprinz08/hBPF/readme.md

-Also available are a `raw` section which describes a test program as hex dump and a `mem` section which describes the data memory as hex dump.
+Also available are a `raw` section which describes a test program as hex dump and a `mem` section which describes the data-memory as hex dump.

 Before executing a test the `asm` section is compiled to binary and sent to the device under test (either the emulator, simulator or hardware).
 For real hardware this is done using the Wishbone serial bridge.
 If a `raw` section is found in the test description it is sent after converting to binary from hex dump.
-Also the data memory is loaded from the `mem` section contents if available.
+Also the data-memory is loaded from the `mem` section contents if available.

 Next input registers R1-R5 are set according to `args`